Another World Adventures

 Annarpurna Sanctuary trek.

-One of the most famous Annapurna treks, this trek takes you as far as the Annapurna Base Camp at 4,095 m.
-We enter the sanctuary after a magnificent and varied trek through the foothills of the Himalayas, passing through small villages, mixed forests, and terraced farmland.
-En-route, we enjoy great mountain views at sunrise from Poon Hill and end up relaxing in the lakeside town of Pokhara and exploring the Newari hilltop town of Bandipur.
-An excellent introduction to Nepal and hiking in Annapurnas.
+One of the more popular Annapurna treks, this trek takes you as far as Annapurna Base Camp at 4,095m.
+We reach the sanctuary after a beautiful and varied trek through the Himalayan foothills, passing through small villages, mixed forests and terraced farmland.
+En-route we enjoy great mountain views at sunrise from Poon Hill.
+An excellent introduction to Nepal and trekking in Annapurnas.

 Highlights

-Kathmandu temples & bazaars, trekking in the Annapurnas, sunrise on Poon Hill, majestic mountain views in the Annapurna Sanctuary, Newari village of Bandipur, hike to Ramkot.
+Kathmandu, trekking in the Annapurnas, sunrise on Poon Hill, majestic mountain views in the Annapurna Sanctuary,

 Why you'll love this adventure